Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Nadeau cleared his throat.
 "Sirs?"

 "...We’re at an impasse."
 Tremblay explained.
-“Can’t trust him, can’t gain his trust.
+"Can’t trust him, can’t gain his trust.
 Until we *know* he’s not Hierarchy, we can’t give him anything useful to do without potentially tipping our hand as to long-term strategy, and both he and that nanofactory are too valuable to waste on makework.
-We need to secure them, for better or worse.”
+We need to secure them, for better or worse."

 "What about this ship he mentions?"
 Clarke mused.
-“The *Negotiable Curiosity*?”
+"The *Negotiable Curiosity*?"

 "True. if Kirk’s an active agent for the Hierarchy then including that detail in his report makes little sense…" Tremblay drummed his fingers on the desk some more, then reached a decision and stood.